 Little Polliwog Pond is a 15.3-acre Adirondack brook trout pond managed in conjunction with Horseshoe Pond (C-P118).
 Thus, it has been reclaimed three times in the same years as Horseshoe: 1953, 1965, and 1990.
 Prior to its first reclamation, a 1952 survey caught white sucker, yellow perch and brown bullhead.
 Although this pond appears to be too shallow and warm to support trout, netting conducted in 1957 to evaluate experimental brook trout stocking confirmed that trout can survive.
 Little Polliwog was reclaimed again in 1965, but there are no data to show whether non-native species accruals had occurred.
 A 1984 ALSC survey captured brook trout, creek chub, fallfish and white sucker.
-Little Polliwog Pond has not been surveyed since the 1990 reclamation, but anglers report catching and observing brook trout.
+Little Polliwog Pond was surveyed in 2015 and northern redbelly dace were collected along with brook trout.
+Despite the shallow nature of this water a viable brook trout population is in place.

 About 40 percent of Little Polliwog's shoreline is wetland and it averages just 2.6 feet in depth.
 Its maximum depth is 6 feet.
 The bottom is mostly muck, silt and sand.
-Midsummer chemistry sampling by the ALSC found a pH of 6.58, ANC μ eq/l of 58 and specific conductance of 23.4 μ mhos.
+Midsummer chemistry sampling by the ALSC found a pH of 6.58, ANC μeq/l of 58 and specific conductance of 23.4 μmhos.
 The outlet stream of Little Polliwog Pond flows about 400 feet before connecting to Horseshoe Pond.
 Since the pond has no inlets, but does have a permanent outlet, it must be spring fed which would explain trout survival.
 A hiking trail from Fish Creek Campground skirts the eastern end of the pond.

 Little Polliwog Pond will be managed as an Adirondack brook trout pond and will be reclaimed upon establishment of non-native or other species, to enhance and restore a native fish community.
 As in the past, Little Polliwog Pond will be reclaimed in conjunction with any project involving Horseshoe Pond.
-Little Polliwog Pond will be surveyed within the five-year scope of this plan to assess its fish community.